 The present study results demonstrate for the first time that maternal treatment with Cissus quadrangularis during gestation can dramatically influence the skeletal tissue of developing fetus.
-In the present study the pups born to the pregnant rats fed with Cissus quadrangularis plant extract showed an increased bone formation.
-In these pups (born to treated pregnant rats) the thickness of the cortical bone and thickness of individual trabeculae in the cortical bobe was significantly greater compared to that in pups born to control rats.
+In the present study the pups born to the pregnant rats fed with Cissus quadrangularis plant extract showed an increased bone formation (extent of intrauterine ossification).
+In these pups (born to treated pregnant rats) the percentage of the total length of limb skeleton ossified was significantly greater compared to that in pups born to control rats.
+However such a change was not observed in the interparietal bone, one of the skull bones studied.